Looking for a Southside Dinner Spot? Here are the Best Restaurants in Kingston

 Morks

-Perched on Kingston's serene waterfront, Morks stands out among the best restaurants in Kingston.
-Its picturesque location by Lake Burley Griffin complements an elegant interior and a menu that fuses traditional Thai flavours with global influences and native Australian ingredients.
+Morks is located in a picturesque location by Lake Burley Griffin.
+The location complements an elegant interior and a menu that fuses traditional Thai flavours with global influences and native Australian ingredients.
 For a fully immersive experience, opt for the full tasting menu.

 18/19 Eastlake Parade, Kingston